jnsya/telegram_voice_journalling/SETUP_WITHOUT_DOCKER.md

 1. **"No module named 'faster_whisper'"**: Make sure you've installed all dependencies with `pip install -r requirements.txt`
 2. **FFmpeg errors**: Ensure FFmpeg is installed correctly on your system
+3. **Claude API errors**: Check your Anthropic API key and ensure you have sufficient quota
-3. **Connection timeout**: Check your internet connection and verify your bot token is correct
+4. **Connection timeout**: Check your internet connection and verify your bot token is correct
-4. **NumPy compatibility issues**: If you encounter NumPy errors, try `pip install numpy==1.26.4` to downgrade to a compatible version
+5. **NumPy compatibility issues**: If you encounter NumPy errors, try `pip install numpy==1.26.4` to downgrade to a compatible version